Ricky-Nz/react-relay-example/README.md

 # React Relay Example

-Example for building a React App with Relay, React-router and React-bootstrap.
+Example for building React App with Relay, React-router and React-bootstrap.
-This project includes an dev server and a GraphQL server.
+This project also includes an dev server and a GraphQL server.

 ## Installation